A Student's Curriculum Vitae

 (iii) Please leave out slang, firstly because it is not 'proper English' in the context of a formal document, and I have noticed a harmless piece of slang in one place, can be extremely offensive elsewhere.
 Avoid jargon such as "outside the box," "a team player," "pushing the envelope" and "exceptional communicator".
 They show a lack of creativity, lazy thinking, and become dated very fast.

-(iv) I think sticking rigidly to a downloaded CV template is a mistake, if it does not let you highlight your personality and, most importantly, highlight your achievements.
-Use one as a guide when starting, but always feel free to experiment.
+(iv) I believe sticking rigidly to a downloaded CV template is a mistake, if it does not let you highlight your personality and, most importantly, highlight your achievements.
+Use one as a guide when starting, but always feel free to experiment, and make your CV easy to read and reflect your personality.

 Keeping Costs Down

 It is best to use inexpensive white paper for your printed CV.
 Some people have difficulties reading print on yellow and pale blue paper, amongst other colours.
 Choose a clear, clean, font.
-You might have a look through quality newspapers and business magazines to help you choose a no-nonsense font / typeface.
+Have a look through quality newspapers and business magazines to help you choose a no-nonsense font - experiement until you are satisfied.
 It is best to use black, or at the least an extremely dark navy, for your body text, for the best clarity and contrast.
 If you wish to use colour for headings (which is a very good way to save space and add life to your document), choose strong, bold, colours, and choose two to four at a maximum ~ possibly using separate colours to break up the sections of your CV, and making it easy to read.
 You may wish to use RED for Personal details; GREEN for Education; BLUE for Achievements and Qualifications, and ORANGE for Interests and Pastimes.

 YOU DO NOT need to use heavyweight, expensive paper.
 If you use a folder and heavy paper for your CV, your postal costs would be greater, as you would then need to use an A4 envelope ~ much more expensive than standard size business envelopes, which also take a standard national or international stamp.